home-controller/homeauto_network/README.md

 1. bits[1 Maybe more] A pull down pulse to say I am about to start sending.

-2. bits[8] command id
+2. bits[8] command id.
+Maybe this should be moved dow 2 rows?
 3. bit3[1] RTR (Remote Transmission Request).
-RTR = 0: for date frame 4. or RTR=1 for: "Remote-Request Frame"
+RTR = 0: for date frame 4. or RTR=1 for: "Remote-Request Frame".
+should we add a bit to set when we are sending the message back to say we handled it here.

 4. bits[2] data length in bytes 0=0,1=1,2=2,3=4
 5. bits[0,8,16,32] bits Then optional 8,16 or 32 bits of data.
-6. bits[?]
-CRC field.
-CAN is 15 bits but should be lot less here.
+6. bits[4] CRC field.
+For now CRC in only on command and data bytes. note CAN is 15 bits. we are using 4 bits for now
 7. bits[1]: CRC delimiter.
 Delimiter is high.
 8. bits[1] Ack bit
 9. bits[1] Ack delimiter bit